-5.3.5 The Civil Aviation Authority of Fiji shall take necessary measures, including the promotion of a positive safety culture, to encourage safety reporting through the systems referred to in 5.1.2 and 5.1.3.
+5.4.5 The Civil Aviation Authority of Fiji shall take necessary measures, including the promotion of a positive safety culture, to encourage safety reporting through the systems referred to in 5.2.3 and 5..2.4.

-Note. — Guidance related to positive safety culture is contained in the Safety Management Manual (SMM) (Doc 9859.)
+Note. — Guidance related to positive safety culture is contained in the Safety Management Manual (Doc 9859).

-5.3.6 The Ministry of Civil Aviation and the Civil Aviation Authority of Fiji should facilitate and promote safety reporting by adjusting their applicable laws, regulations and policies, as necessary.
+5.4.6 The Ministry of Civil Aviation and the Civil Aviation Authority of Fiji should facilitate and promote safety reporting by adjusting their applicable laws, regulations and policies, as necessary.